kumbulanit/t-sql/tech company/untitled/Module 9/Lab_Grouping_and_Aggregating.md

         -- VOLUME METRICS
         COUNT(p.ProjectID) AS MonthlyProjects,
-        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-        COUNT(CASE WHEN p.Status = 'Active' THEN 1 END) AS ActiveProjects,
+        COUNT(CASE WHEN p.IsActive = 'Active' THEN 1 END) AS ActiveProjects,

         -- FINANCIAL METRICS
         SUM(p.Budget) AS MonthlyRevenue,